ratwolfzero/hopalong_python/README.md

 ### Pixel-Based vs. Histogram Density Estimation

 1. **Pixel-Based Density Estimation**:
    Continuous trajectory points are mapped to discrete pixel coordinates.
-The density estimation and the creation of a density matrix occur simultaneously as a direct result of quantization and discretization.
+The density estimation and the creation of a density matrix (image grid) occur simultaneously as a direct result of quantization and discretization.
    - Image resolution directly impacts the visual density and detail:
      - Coarser grids enhance contrast but reduce detail.
      - Finer grids emphasize structural intricacies.